DataDog/integrations-core/twistlock/README.md

 ###### Kubernetes

 1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in your [daemonset configuration][6]:
+Enable it in your [DaemonSet configuration][6]:

    ```yaml
      #(...)